 Other significant features of films noir, like the flashback and voice-over commentaries, are also accompanied by music or a theme.
 Her chapter “Temps perdu,” that concentrates on flashbacks, memories, sounds and melodies that seemingly set into motion certain activity is particularly interesting.
 There, as in all other chapters, Müller employs original full scores, when available, to demonstrate her points.
 As examples for her findings on these aspects, she cites scenes and audio from the movies Out of the Past, Angel Face and Possessed.

 Ultimately, she sees many different musical sources at work in making the soundtracks of film noir so unique, as they blend into a mix of classical themes and motives from the era of silent film and opera, but also show influences of popular music of the 1950s, traces of Richard Wagner and jazz.
-(Many audio markers of noirs have been in use by composers since the 1910s, while silent movies used a very different technology and basically different scores.
-Neither were mysterioso introductions, reappearing themes, and particular topical patterns that represent certain moods inventions of the 1940s).
+(Many audio markers of noirs have been in use by composers since the 1910s, while silent movies used a very different technology and basically different scores, none of which were mysterioso introductions, reappearing themes, and particular topical patterns that represent certain moods inventions of the 1940s).

 Keeping in mind the very small number of publications that deal exclusively with the sound or soundtracks of films noir over the last few decades or so, this solid work is really most welcome.
 Unfortunately, the book has no index.
 (NB, the text of this book is in German).